-- Minor’s Kosovo birth certificate – Original and Three (3) Copies.
+- Minor’s Kosovo birth certificate – Original and Two (2) Copies.

 - One Passport Photo (5cm x 5cm).
-Starting November 1, 2016, eye glasses will no longer be allowed in passport photos.
+Eye glasses are no longer allowed in passport photos.
 For more information, please click here.

-- Proof of parents’ citizenship and identity – Original and Three (3) Copies.
+- Proof of parents’ citizenship and identity – Original and Two (2) Copies.